Getting into the Field: Labour Issues in Agriculture

 Issue overview

-Like any industry, agriculture requires an adequate workforce to keep operations going.
+Like any industry, agriculture requires a steady supply of labour to keep operations going.
 Farmers continue to identify chronic and critical labour shortages as one of the most pressing risks facing Canadian agriculture and a major constraint on both agricultural growth and global competitiveness.
-Agriculture is complex industry that faces unique workforce challenges due to rural depopulation and seasonal production of highly perishable products.
+Agriculture is a complex industry that faces unique workforce challenges due to rural depopulation and seasonal production of highly perishable products.

-COVID has shown that a reliance on foreign labour represents a large vulnerability when travel is restricted, and a National Agri-Food Labour and Automation Strategy will be needed to help combat these problems long-term.
+COVID has shown that a reliance on foreign labour represents a large vulnerability when travel is restricted.

 CFA Recommendations